Scorpène-class submarine: Philippines

+Poland

+Naval Group participate in the “Orka” submarine procurement programme pursued by the Polish Navy.

 Romania

 As of 2022, Romania is considering purchasing two Scorpène-class submarines from the French.

+Greece

+In July 2025, a formal process to acquire additional four submarines was started as part of a 20 year modernization plan estimated to cost $25 billion.
+Type 218, Type 209NG, Scorpène-class, conventional Barracuda-class submarine (France), and Blekinge-class submarine are being considered.

 Failed bids

 Spain

 In 2003, the Spanish government ordered four Scorpène AIP submarines worth €1,756 million.
 However, the Spanish Navy cancelled the order, and ordered four S-80-class submarines, instead.
 This has caused conflicts and controversies between Naval Group and Navantia, as the latter is still involved in the construction of the submarines sold to India, Malaysia, and Chile, while the S-80 is offered on the export market.
 As an answer to the competition from the S-80, Naval Group designed its own enhanced version of the Scorpène called the Marlin class, but little is known about this design and the Scorpène is still offered by France on the export market.
 The dispute was settled when Navantia gave up export rights on the Scorpène class, leaving Naval Group with sole responsibility for the project.